tszheichoi/awesome-sensor-logger/README.md

 <img width="935" alt="zodiac" src="https://user-images.githubusercontent.com/30114997/173238828-438cf3db-e767-4dd3-a0af-7295393aae4e.png">

-### Converting to GPX
-Michael Haberler has helpfully put together a few command-line tools to take the JSON exported from Sensor Logger and convert it to GPX formats: https://github.com/mhaberler/sensorlogger-util

 ### Track Simplification
 You can use algorithms like Douglas-Peucker to simplify recorded GPS tracks to save storage space for long recordings.
 A Sensor Logger specific implementation can be found here: https://github.com/mhaberler/sensorlogger-util/blob/master/simplify.py